-- (a) Illuminated signs are only allowed in nonresidential zoning districts. - (b) Illuminated signs must comply with the Town of Henrietta Code regulations regarding nonilluminated signs, including but not limited to size, height and location. - (c) Illuminated signs shall have no flashing, scrolling or other animation in the message. - (d) Illuminated signs may not change message content more than once per hour. - (e) Building-mounted illuminated signs may not change their messages at any time. - Temporary signs advertising or calling attention to coming events, special sales, contests, civic activities, promotional activities and devices, posters, banners, decals, etc., calling attention to association with credit groups, compliance with standards, affiliation with a premium stamp promotion, etc., may be exhibited only if inside any window area of a building, provided that the aggregate area of such signs, posters, banners, etc., does not exceed 40% of the area of the window in which they are exhibited.
-Neither Board approval nor the obtaining of a building permit is required. - (78) A political sign is permitted under the same conditions as detailed in Subsection A(11)(b)[1] through [5].
-[Added 5-15-1991]

-(89) Temporary grand opening signs advertising or calling attention to coming special store opening activities, special sales or other activities shall require a permit.
+- (a) Illuminated signs are only allowed in nonresidential zoning districts. - (b) Illuminated signs must comply with the Town of Henrietta Code regulations regarding nonilluminated signs, including but not limited to size, height and location. - (c) Illuminated signs shall have no flashing, scrolling or other animation in the message. - (d) Illuminated signs may not change message content more than once per hour. - (e) Building-mounted illuminated signs may not change their messages at any time. - (7) Temporary business signs advertising or calling attention to coming events, special sales, contests, civic activities, promotional activities and devices, posters, banners, decals, etc., calling attention to association with credit groups, compliance with standards, affiliation with a premium stamp promotion, etc., may be exhibited only if inside any window area of a building, provided that the aggregate area of such signs, posters, banners, etc., does not exceed 40% of the area of the window in which they are exhibited.
+Neither Board approval nor the obtaining of a building permit is required. - (8) A temporary non-business sign or a message sign is permitted under the same conditions as detailed in Subsection A(11)(b)[1] through [6].
+[Added 5-15-1991] - (9) Temporary grand opening signs advertising or calling attention to coming special store opening activities, special sales or other activities shall require a permit.
 Size and location of such a sign shall be individually evaluated by the Fire Marshal/Building Inspector before a permit is issued.
 [Added 5-15-1991; amended 6-20-2001 by L.L.
 No. 3-2001; 2-15-2006 by L.L.
 No. 1-2006]